amiralimollaei/pixi-bot/README.md

 ## Features

-- **Multi-platform support:** Works with Discord and Telegram out of the box.
+- **Multi-platform Support:** Works with Discord and Telegram out of the box.
+- **Multi-Instance Support:** Run multiple instances with completely different configurations in parallel.
-- **Tool calling:** Supports calling external tools and APIs from chat.
+- **Tool Calling:** Supports calling external tools and APIs from chat.
+- **Advanced Logging:** Colored logging, Supports logging tool calls and extra information for debugging.
-- **Image support:** Can recieve, compress and cache images.
+- **Image Support:** Can recieve, compress and cache all image formats.
-- **Audio support:** Can recieve, compress and cache audio.
+- **Audio Support:** Can recieve, compress and cache all audio formats.
 - **Configurable:** Easily modify the bot's persona and behavior.
-- **Multi-Instance:** Run multiple instances with completely different configurations in parallel.
 - **Addon Support:** Easily add new commands, tools, or other integrations (WIP, API is unstable and documentation is pending).
-- **Environment variable:** Securely manage API keys and tokens with dotenv support.
+- **Dotenv Support:** Securely manage API keys and tokens with environment variables.

 ## Requirements